Sciator/InfluxBlogposts/readme.md

 writeApi.writePoint(point1)
 ```

-this code won't necessary writes imidiately point into influxdb and if we want to ensure write was done we need to flush endpoint with `writeApi.flush();`
+This code won't necessary writes imidiately point into influxdb and if we want to ensure write was done we need to flush endpoint with `writeApi.flush();`

 But for now we are done with writing points so we can close connection which also flushes existing write queue.